A new characterization of the holographic entropy cone: Review of majorization

-Majorization comes with an ordering of the components, if the two vectors are initially not ordered then one vector majorizes the other if it majorizes it once the components are ordered.
-Intuitively, majorization is a statement about how much more ``spread out" the components of a vector are with respect to another vector; the vector $\vec{x} = (1,5)$ majorizes the vector $\vec{y} =(3,4)$, since once we order their components we have $5\geq 3$ and $5 +1 = 3+3 = 6$.
+Majorization comes with an ordering of the components; if the two vectors are initially not ordered then one vector is majorized by the other if it is majorized once the components of both vectors are ordered.
+Intuitively, majorization is a statement about how much more ``spread out" the components of a vector are with respect to those of another vector.
+For example, the vector $\vec{x} = (3,4)$ is majorized by the vector $\vec{y} =(2,5)$, since once we order their components we have $4\le 5$ and $4+3 = 5+2$.

 There are many equivalent definitions of majorization.
-One is through doubly stochastic matrices: the vector $\vec{y}$ majorizes the vector $\vec{x}$ if and only if $\vec{x}$ is in the convex hull of all the vectors obtained from permuting the components of $\vec{y}$.
-This is expressed formally as the existence of a doubly stochastic matrix $\mathsf{D}$ (i.e. a square matrix whose rows and columns sum to 1) such that
+One is through doubly stochastic matrices: $\vec{x}$ is majorized by $\vec{y}$ if and only if $\vec{x}$ is in the convex hull of all the vectors obtained from permuting the components of $\vec{y}$.
+This is expressed formally as the existence of a doubly stochastic matrix $\mathsf{D}$ (i.e.\ a square matrix with non-negative entries whose rows and columns all sum to 1) such that

-Another equivalent definition is through inequalities of concave (or convex) functions.
-The vector $\vec{y}$ majorizes $\vec{x}$ if and only if, for all concave functions $\wdef: \mathbb{R} \to \mathbb{R}$, one has
+Another equivalent definition is through inequalities of concave (or convex) functions: $\vec{x}$ is majorized by $\vec{y}$ if and only if, for any concave function $\wdef: \mathbb{R} \to \mathbb{R}$, one has

 The inequality is reversed for convex functions, since if $\wdef$ is concave then $-\wdef$ is convex.
-This definition of majorization is extremely powerful, since it means that, to guarantee that $\vec{x} \succ \vec{y}$, it suffices to check that (i) $\sum_n x_n = \sum_n y_n$ and that (ii) for all $t\in\R$,
+This definition of majorization is extremely powerful, since it means that, to guarantee that $\vec{x} \prec \vec{y}$, it suffices to check that (i) $\sum_n x_n = \sum_n y_n$, and (ii) for all $t\in\R$,

-This is the definition we will use use to prove the majorization test for our holographic entropy inequalities.
+This is the definition we use to implement the majorization test for our holographic entropy inequalities.